MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 # Manage result types

-Microsoft search provides a default search result layout experience for the different types of content shown in the search page.
+Microsoft search provides a default search result layout experience for the different types of content shown in the search results page.
 For some content, you can override this default search layout and change the search result experience by [designing the layout](customize-results-layout.md) using result types.
 This can be done to display richer layout with useful information in the search results so users can quickly find the information they need.

 Result types can be used for select SharePoint content and [Graph Connectors](connectors-overview.md) content .
 Search results for SharePoint list items, SharePoint sites, SharePoint pages and Portable document format(PDFs) can be changed using result types.
-Built-in content types like files(non-PDF) and people have a standard layout that can't be modified.
+Content types like files(non-PDF) and people have a standard layout that can't be modified.

 For Graph connector search results, when you configure a connector with property mappings, Microsoft Search will use a default search result layout for the connector search results.
 The label *title* is the most important; you should always have a property assigned to this label to use the default result layout.
 However, creating a custom result type for your connector content can make those results more impactful for your users.
 When using verticals and connector content, you must create a result type or do the mappings for a default layout.
 If you do not do either, the vertical will not display any search results.

 ## Understanding result types

-Create your own [search result layout](customize-results-layout.md) and override the default search result layout by creating a result type.
-A search result type is a rule that causes distinct kinds of search results to be displayed differently.
+A result type is a configuration that causes search result layout to be changed as per the design in configuration.
 It consists of the following parameters:

-- **One or more conditions** to compare each search result against.
-Examples of conditions are content source and title.
+- **One or more conditions** to compare and match each search result with the configuration.
+Examples of conditions are content source and rules.
 - A **result layout** to use for search results that meet the conditions.
 The resulting layout controls how the results that meet the conditions appear on the search results page.

 You can use multiple result types for content displayed in a vertical.
 This may be important when you combine multiple content sources into a single vertical.
 It can also be used for a more impactful layout even when there is only one content type.
 For example, in a vertical that displays incident details, you can customize "high severity" incidents to have more prominent colors than "low severity" incidents.
 This can be done by defining conditions on the 'severity' property in the **Rules** section.

+Each result type has a priority which determines the order of match evaluation.
+This is significant if multiple matching result types are found for a given search result.
+In such cases, the result type with higher priority is applied to the search result.
+Hence, it is important to ensure that a generic result type has lower priority and result types with multiple conditions have higher priority.

 ## Create or update result types